 What specific things can I do to improve my diet?

+You can reduce your risk of health problems by eating a healthy, balanced diet.
 A healthy diet includes a variety of fruits, vegetables, whole grains, legumes (dried beans and peas), nuts and seeds.
-For additional protein, consider moderate amounts of fish, poultry, lean meats, and low-fat and fat-free dairy products.
+For protein, eat moderate amounts of fish, poultry, lean meats, and low-fat and fat-free dairy products.

 Certain fats should be part of a healthy diet.
 They can lower your risk of disease.
-Studies have shown that using “good” fats instead of saturated fat can help lower your total cholesterol level.
-These “good” fats include the following:
+“Good” fats can help lower your total cholesterol level.
+“Good” fats include:

 - Monounsaturated fats—Found in canola, olive, avocado and peanut oils, and in other nut oils.
 Also found in legumes, olives, seeds, nuts, nut butters and fresh avocados.